Efficient posterior sampling for high-dimensional imbalanced logistic regression: Abstract

 \section{Abstract}

-High-dimensional data are routinely collected in many areas.
-We are particularly interested in Bayesian classification models in which one or more variables are imbalanced.
-Current Markov chain Monte Carlo algorithms for posterior computation are inefficient as $n$ and/or $p$ increase due to worsening time per step and mixing rates.
+Classification with high-dimensional data is of wide-spread interest and often involves dealing with imbalanced data.
+Bayesian classification approaches are hampered by the fact that current Markov chain Monte Carlo algorithms for posterior computation are inefficient as the number of predictors $p$ or the number of subjects to classify $n$ gets large due to worsening computational time per step and mixing rates.
 One strategy is to use a gradient-based sampler to improve mixing while using data sub-samples to reduce per-step computational complexity.
 However, usual sub-sampling breaks down when applied to imbalanced data.
 Instead, we generalize piece-wise deterministic Markov chain Monte Carlo algorithms to include importance-weighted and mini-batch sub-sampling.
-These approaches maintain the correct stationary distribution with arbitrarily small sub-samples, and substantially outperform current competitors.
-We provide theoretical support and illustrate gains in simulated and real data applications. \\ \\ \textit{Keywords:} Imbalanced data; Logistic regression; Piece-wise deterministic Markov processes; Scalable inference; Sub-sampling.
+These maintain the correct stationary distribution with arbitrarily small sub-samples, and substantially outperform current competitors.
+We provide theoretical support and illustrate gains in simulated and real data applications.